-There is a great lack of public awareness about carbon monoxide and the use of woodburning stoves, open fires and solid fuel boilers and cookers.
+There is a lack of public awareness about carbon monoxide and the use of woodburning stoves, open fires and solid fuel boilers and cookers.
 Many people think that carbon monoxide only comes from gas appliances but the truth is that any fuel that burns, creates carbon monoxide.
 If everything is working properly, CO passes harmlessly out of the chimney.

 Carbon monoxide gas is produced when burning any fuel.
 Poisoning occurs if you breathe it.
 You can’t see or smell carbon monoxide so unless you have a working alarm, you may be unaware of any problem.
 It can kill quickly and without warning.
 The symptoms of low level CO poisoning are often mistaken for flu or generally feeling run down.
 They include headache, fatigue, dizziness, feeling or being sick.

 Burning any solid fuel produces CO along with the other combustion gasses.
 These normally pass harmlessly out the top of the chimney.
 If however the chimney is blocked or leaky, if the fire/appliance is faulty or if the ventilation to the fire is inadequate – CO gas may enter your property.
 This can happen in a different room from the location of the fire.

 Remember, in the UK there is no requirement for someone calling themselves a chimney sweep to have undertaken any training or registration with a proper trade association.
 You expect your gas engineer to be trained and registered and it is equally important that your chimney sweep is too.
 Please use a member of the Guild of Master Chimney Sweeps.
 They have the best training in the UK and can prevent or draw attention to a problem before it happens.